Pride parade: Vietnam

 On August 3, 2012, the first LGBT Viet Pride event was held in Hanoi, Vietnam with indoor activities such as film screenings, research presentations, and a bicycle rally on August 5, 2012, that attracted almost 200 people riding to support the LGBT cause.
 Viet Pride has since expanded, now taking place in 17 cities and provinces in Vietnam in the first weekend of August, attracting around 700 bikers in 2014 in Hanoi, and was reported on many mainstream media channels.

 Europe

-Southeastern Europe
+Albania

-The first southeastern European Pride, called The Internationale Pride, was assumed to be a promotion of the human right to freedom of assembly in Croatia and some Eastern European states, where such rights of the LGBT population are not respected, and a support for organising the first Prides in those communities.
-Out of all ex-Yugoslav states, at that time only Slovenia and Croatia had a tradition of organising Pride events, whereas the attempt to organize such an event in Belgrade, Serbia in 2001, ended in a bloody showdown between the police and the counter-protesters, with the participants heavily beaten up.
-This manifestation was held in Zagreb, Croatia from June 22–25, 2006 and brought together representatives of those Eastern European and Southeastern European countries where the sociopolitical climate is not ripe for the organization of Prides, or where such a manifestation is expressly forbidden by the authorities.
-From 13 countries that participated, only Poland, Slovenia, Croatia, Romania and Latvia have been organizing Prides.
-Slovakia also hosted the pride, but encountered many problems with Slovak extremists from Slovenska pospolitost (the pride did not cross the centre of the city).
-North Macedonia and Albania also host Pride Parades with no major issues arising, mainly due to the protection from police.
-Lithuania has never had Prides before.
-There were also representatives from Kosovo, that participated apart from Serbia.
-It was the first Pride organized jointly with other states and nations, which only ten years ago have been at war with each other.
-Weak cultural, political and social cooperation exists among these states, with an obvious lack of public encouragement for solidarity, which organizers hoped to initiate through that regional Pride event.
-The host and the initiator of The Internationale LGBT Pride was Zagreb Pride, which has been held since 2002.
+The first Tirana pride parade was held in 2012 and has been held annually ever since.
+On 25 May 2024, the 12th Tirana pride was held.

 Bosnia and Herzegovina

 The first Pride parade in Bosnia and Herzegovina was held on 8 September 2019 in Sarajevo under the slogan Ima Izać' (Coming Out).
 Around 4000 people, including foreign diplomats, members of the local government and celebrities participated amidst a strong police presence.
 According to a 2021 study, the first LGBT+ Pride parade in Sarajevo led to increased support for LGBT activism in Sarajevo.
-It did not however diffuse nationwide.